kingjulio8238/memarydocs/docs/concepts.md

 # Core Concepts

-### A comprehensive exploration of memary's core components, highlighting its structural benefits and integral elements.

 ### Principles
 memary integrates itself onto your existing agents with as little developer implementation as possible.
 We achieve this sticking to a few principles.